Technological Studies Field Experience Handbook

 Important Notes:

-1. Associate/Mentor Teachers must contact the Faculty Advisor at the earliest opportunity if their Teacher Candidate is not progressing as expected, or if they believe the Teacher Candidate is at risk of failing practicum.
+1. Associate Teachers must contact the Advisor as soon as possible if a Teacher Candidate is experiencing difficulties or if they believe the Teacher Candidate is at risk of failing the practicum.

-2. Teacher Candidates are not to be alone/unsupervised with students under any circumstances.
-Such actions may lead to serious repercussions for the Associate/Mentor Teacher and Teacher Candidate.
+2. Teacher Candidates are not to be left alone/unsupervised with students under any circumstances.
+Such actions may lead to serious consequences for Associate Teachers and Teacher Candidates.

-• Draft a letter for Advisees (Teacher Candidates) to give to each Associate/Mentor Teacher in which the role of Faculty Advisor as “Mentor” for Teacher Candidates, and a source of support for Associate/Mentor Teachers, is delineated.
+• Provide a letter for teacher candidates to give to each Associate Teacher describing the Advisor role as a mentor for Teacher Candidates and support for the Associate Teacher;

-• Collect and review copies of the Formative and Summative Assessments for each practicum block and determine individualized plans for improvement and growth.
+• Collect and review copies of the Formative and Summative reports for each placement and work with the Associate Teacher and Teacher Candidate to determine the next steps for improvement and growth;

-• Collect and review the Active Observation and Reflection Journals from all Teacher Candidates after each practicum.
+• Collect and review monthly log sheets, Critical Reflection Journal / Blog; from all Teacher Candidates after each practicum;

-• Notify the Field Experience Office of any borderline or at-risk Teacher Candidates at the earliest opportunity so that additional supports are put in place expediently.
+• Notify the Field Experience Office of any at-risk Teacher Candidates as soon as possible so that improvement strategies can be implemented;

-• Mediate conflicts between Teacher Candidates and Associate/Mentor Teachers.
+• Mediate conflicts between Teacher Candidates and Associate Teachers;

-• Act as Liaison between host schools and the Faculty of Education.
+• Act as a liaison between the schools and the Faculty of Education;

-• Monitor and verify the completion of the required practice teaching hours.
+• Monitor and verify the completion of the required practicum hours.

-The above roles and responsibilities for the Faculty Advisor do not include the duties entailed in the EDUC 5498 (Practicum) course along with service learning.
+*The above roles and responsibilities for the Faculty Advisors do not include the in-class roles and responsibilities for EDUC 5498 (Practicum), and EDUC 5497 (Internship).

 SCHOOL ADMINISTRATORS

-Principals and Vice-Principals facilitate practice teaching in many ways, including:
+Principals and Vice-Principals support practice teaching in many ways, including:

-• Assisting with the orientation of Teacher Candidates assigned to their school.
+• Assisting in the orientation of Teacher Candidates assigned to their school;

-• Facilitating Teacher Candidates’ involvement in activities beyond the classroom setting (e.g., staff meetings, staff socials, student functions, professional development days, parent/teacher conferences, etc.).
+• Facilitating Teacher Candidates’ involvement in activities beyond the classroom setting (e.g., extra curricular activities, staff meetings, staff socials, student functions, professional development days, parent/teacher conferences, etc.);

-• Cooperating with the Faculty Advisor in solving problems that may arise.
+• Cooperating with Faculty Advisors in solving problems that may arise; and

-• Providing both positive and constructive feedback to the Field Experience Office on the general performance of Teacher Candidates and the administration practicum components.
+• Providing feedback to the Field Experience Office on the general performance of Teacher Candidates and the administration of the practicum.

 Back to Top